 9. Be creative about souvenirs.

 Don't fall for the tourist traps - be original.
-Make the most of cheap Paris travel by designing or creating your own postcard or memory book with entry tickets and photographs you've taken.
+Turn your visit into a cheap Paris vacation by economizing on high-priced souvenirs.
+Design or create your own memory book with entry tickets, menu swatches or fallen leaves.
+Add a few old-fashioned postcards for fun - or make your own.
 Do you really need a T-shirt that says I love Paris?

 10. Don't be afraid to ask people.